bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 The closest thing she has is me - her master died a few years ago, and her *real* family doesn't want her."

 This would almost be comical, if it wasn't for the prices he threw around, but he continued:
-"My family is on the board, I see, but there are no lines or crosses on them - hard to find, I take?"
+"My family is on the board, I see, but there are no lines or crosses on them - hard to find, I take?
-He took a small, slow step towards the desk.
-"My uncle is a bit picky with safety - both physical and arcane-wise, so I doubt you ever will."
+My uncle is a bit picky with safety - both physical and arcane-wise, so I doubt you ever will."

 Adrex turned to the board again.
 "Who else can you threaten me with - lets see...
 Ah, here's a good one" he said, as the index finger of his right cuffed hand poked at 'Rocket of Sparkles and Glitter'.